 - Level 2 apprenticeships.
 Broadly equivalent to five GCSEs above grade C.

 - Level 3 apprenticeships.
 Broadly equivalent to two A levels.

 - Higher level apprenticeships (levels 4–7).
 Broadly equivalent to a wide range of higher qualifications, including HNCs, HNDs, BTECs, foundation degrees, honours degrees and masters degrees.

-Only 3% of apprenticeships in Northern Ireland are higher level apprenticeships.
-To date, the highest percentage of these have been in subjects relating to science, technology, engineering and maths (STEM), and particularly in engineering and manufacturing technologies.
+Previously, the highest percentage of higher apprenticeships have been in subjects relating to science, technology, engineering and maths (STEM), and particularly in engineering and manufacturing technologies.
 These may also be advertised on higher education institute websites as well as by employers.